Vigelos/ethereal_analysis/readme.md

 > - public variables, like nullifier hash should be constrained to be smaller than SNARK scalar field.
 > - Groth16 proofs (A,B,C) should be constrained to be smaller than prime Q.
 ##### Installation
-- Install Dependence

 This tool has dependence on Heimdall, you need to install Heimdall first. https://github.com/linuxserver/Heimdall

-And the following python libraries:
+Then install the following python libraries:
 ```
 pip install pandas argparse os pyevmasm time
 ```